umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Canvas-Designer.md

 *Alias*: slide

-This editor is used for edit any kind of css size (margin, font size, padding, width, height...).
+This editor can be used for editing any kind of css size value (margin, font size, padding, width, height...).

 *Parameters*: